 People often think worship is what we do for God.
 But it’s not.
 We refer to worship as “The Divine Service” because we learn from the Bible that God is providing His service for us.
 God gives us His Word.
 God gives us his body and blood.
 God forgives our sin.
 God makes us His own.
 God gives us eternal life.
 He puts the words of praise, of supplication and of repentance into our mouths and hearts.
 We respond in faith.

 In the Divine Service we follow an order of service.
 The order of service is called the liturgy.
 What follows is a detailed explanation of the liturgy and it parts.
-It is my prayer that this will further assist you in understanding what to expect when you attend the Divine Service at Holy Cross or Immanuel and why the service is the way it is.
+It is my prayer that this will further assist you in understanding what to expect when you attend the Divine Service at Holy Cross and Immanuel and why the service is the way it is.

 - The Invocation